coverdrive/MDP-DP-RL/README.md

 same reason I implemented Tabular (Tabular is a special case of Linear Function Approximation where the features are indicator functions, one for each of the states/state-action pairs).
 Note the deep object-oriented inheritance hiereracy - rooted at the abstract base class OptBase.
 Note also that a lot of heavy lifting happens in the module helper_funcs.py.
 A couple of semi-advanced algorithms such as LSTD/LSPI and Policy Gradient are also implemented here (LSPI provides batch-efficiency and Policy Gradient is valuable when the action space is large/continuous).
+Some special but highly useful model-based algorithms such as Backward Induction (backward_dp.py) and Adapative Multistage Sampling (ams.py) have also been implemented.

 examples: Implemented a few common examples of problems that are ideal for RL: Windy Grid, Inventory Control.
 For http://cme241.stanford.edu, I have also implemented initial versions of two important and interesting finance problems that can be solved by modeling them as MDPs and solving with DP/RL: 1) Optimal Asset-Allocation and Consumption when managing a portfolio of risky assets and 1 riskless asset, 2) Optimal Exercise of American Options when the option-payoff is either path-dependent or if the state space of the option is high-dimensional.

 utils: Some generic utility functions to transform data structures.

-TODO:

-1) Implement finite horizon (exact) DP backward induction algorithm.
-And then do ADP (VF-approximation) backward induction algorithm.
-2) Implement finite horizon Adaptive MultiStage Sampling (AMS) algorithm (https://projecteuclid.org/euclid.cis/1184963898) for exact DP - this is essentially MCTS.
-And then do the AMS algorithm with function approximation and rollout simulations.